Audit: Utah keeps teachers overall, but first 5 years tricky - NewsBreak

 “Stress is a cumulative result of a wide variety of issues that have many of our educators at the breaking point.
 When you add into that the attacks on our professional integrity, about discussions about teaching race in our schools, teaching honest and accurate history, not making anyone uncomfortable, creating limitations on creating welcoming classrooms, and curriculum transparency, it adds up,” she said.

-State Superintendent of Public Instruction Sydnee Dickson said educators are cognizant of lawmakers’ efforts to increase educational funding and also to support initiatives that provide schools with needed supports.
+State Superintendent of Public Instruction Sydnee Dickson said educators are cognizant of lawmakers’ efforts to increase education funding and support initiatives that provide schools with needed support.

 The base budget included more than $400 million in new education funding, a 6% increase to the value of the weighted pupil unit, which is the building block of education funding in Utah, and funding for enrollment growth and inflation.